imakewebthings/jquery-confirms/README.md

 ```

 All other options, such as the `onYes` and `onNo` callbacks, must be defined in script if they are to be used.

-## Methods

-- **confirms([options])** - Initializes the confirm plugin for the target elements, passing an options object if defaults need to be overridden.
-- **confirms('yes')** - Forces a trigger of the confirm (Yes) action, as if the user chose it.
-This can be called on either the original action element of the confirmation prompt.
-- **confirms('no')** - Forces a trigger of the cancel (No) action, as if the user chose it.
-This can be called on either the original action element of the confirmation prompt.

 ## License